 Mrs Tant, Mrs Castellani and Mrs Patel (Support Staff)

-This term Year 6 will be focusing on the theme of WWII.
-They will have a visit from History Off the Page where they will experience life in a 1940s classroom.
+This term we are focusing on the theme of WWII.
+We will have a visit from History Off the Page where they will experience life in a 1940s classroom.
 We have already started exploring Michael Morpurgo’s Friend or Foe and will be writing diary entries.
 WWII will also be explored in other areas of the curriculum, such as RE and studying pre-war Jewish life, impossible choices and how and why Jewish people were subject to Nazi prejudice.
 In Dance in PE we will be focusing on creating contemporary dance inspired by the Blitz.